Outdoor activities in Wexford

 Kayaking at Hook Head

 There’s no better way to take in the beauty of Hook Peninsula than from the sea, as you explore secret caves and hidden beaches.
-In the coastal village of Fethard-On-Sea, go sea cave kayaking, coasteering or stand-up paddle boarding with Hook Head Adventures.
+In the coastal village of Fethard-On-Sea, go sea cave kayaking, coasteering or stand-up paddle boarding with the Irish Experience.

 You’ll experience amazing outdoor activities to invigorate your mind and body.
 Get a group of family and friends together and prepare for a fun day out, pre-book to avoid disappointment.